LucasDelfino92/morrowindsharp/mw#.md

 Equipped weapons will be shown on the character's hip or back.
 This new functionality affects both the player and all other characters, and works with all weapons from all mods.
 Additionally features a comprehensive set of high quality quiver and scabbard assets.
 - Also install the **Morrowind Optimization Patch - Weapon Sheathing Patch**.
   - Right-click your installed Morrowind Optimization Patch file in the left pane, and click **Reinstall Mod**.
+  - Rename the file to **Morrowind Optimization Patch - Weapon Sheathing Patch** before installing it.
   - Check the following option in the BAIN installer:
     - [ ] 00 Core
     - [ ] 01 Fixed Vanilla Textures